artisan-roaster-scope/artisan/wiki/HowToBuildArtisan.md

 Users may [fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) the Artisan repository to their own GitHub account and then build Artisan install packages using their own AppVeyor account.

 Since Artisan is officially built and packaged on AppVeyor, the process works straight out of the box using the files in the Artisan repository.
 Follow the instructions below.
+They apply to public GitHub repositories.

-While this document is presumed free of errors as of July 2023, there is no guarantee that is is correct as you read it.
+While this document is presumed free of errors as of August 2023, there is no guarantee that it is correct as you read it.
 If you find an error or discrepancy please start a [new general discussion](https://github.com/artisan-roaster-scope/artisan/discussions/new?category=general) on GitHub.

 *Note: Building Artisan install packages on a local machine cannot be done without modifying the repository files.
 The Artisan team does not have the resources to support users making local builds.*